 Meetings run by EGI-Engage: The meetings shall be recorded in the EGI Indico server and all presentations and material provided for the meeting, including any minutes, shall be attached to the appropriate agenda page.

-Presentations, Posters, and publication: Presentations and/or papers presented at other meetings attended by EGI-Engage staff shall be recorded in the EGI document repository.
+Presentations, posters, and publication: Presentations and/or papers presented at other meetings attended by EGI-Engage staff shall be recorded in the EGI document repository.
 A link to the meeting and a summary of the outcome should be recorded in the ‘notes’ section of the document.
 A dedicated EGI-Engage tag is available to qualify documents, milestones, papers, presentations and other documentation relevant to the project.

 Mailing Lists: As the majority of the communication within the project is electronic, having a coherent record of that work is essential.
-All mailing lists must use the EGI.eu based mailing lists which allow groups defined within the single sign on to be linked to mailing lists, access to wiki space, document access, etc. Base mailing lists to be used within EGI-Engage project:
+All mailing lists must use the EGI.eu based mailing lists which allow groups defined within the EGI single sign on (SSO) to be linked to mailing lists, access to wiki space, document access, etc. Base mailing lists to be used within EGI-Engage project, however others may be requested over the course of the project by contacting quality manager:

 egi-engage-po@egi.eu: EGI-Engage project office